ansegura7/DataRegressors/README.md

-# Keras: Regression with Neural Networks
+# Regression with Time Series and Neural Networks
-Project that performs the regression of a continuous variable (oil rate) from a set of associated variables using a NN model.
+Project that performs the regression of a continuous variable (oil rate) from a set of associated variables using ML and DL models.
 The Keras framework is used to easily create a TensorFlow Neural Network and make the predictions.

 ## Analysis
 <details open>